mysociety/citizenconnect/reviews_display/choices_api_notes.md

 ## Empty responses

-These come back as `404`s - not empty lists (have queried if this is the intended behaviour).
+These come back as `404`s - not empty lists (have confirmed that this is the intended behaviour, have queried whether it is the correct behaviour).